 Prior to the beginning of the internship, usually in the summer, each new intern will receive a packet with a copy of the clinic manual, a clinic agreement form, and a clinic information form for personal information about the intern.
 The two forms must be returned before the beginning of the internship and the clinic manual must be read thoroughly.
 A Californian state requirement is that all people working in a licensed clinic must have a health screening by a physician, including a TB test.
 A note from the physician that the intern in found to be non-contagious must be on file at the clinic before the beginning of the internship.

 Applicant must currently be enrolled in a doctoral program in clinical psychology or have already completed a master's degree.
-Internship hours may be counted toward the psychology license or toward the M.F.T. license.
-Applicant must have completed 100 hours of analysis with a certified Jungian analyst and have had two years of clinical experience before beginning the internship.
-In addition, the intern must continue to be in weekly personal Jungian analysis during the internship.
+Internship hours may be counted toward the psychology license or toward the L.M.F.T., L.C.S.W. and L.P.C.C. licenses.
+Prior to application for the internship program the applicant must have completed a minimum of 100 hours of personal analysis with an IAAP certified Jungian analyst and must be in analysis with an IAAP certified Jungian analyst at the time of applying to the program.
+The Internship Committee encourages applicants to have consistent Jungian analysis during the year preceding application for training.
+The intern must continue to be in weekly personal Jungian analysis during the internship.
+Also, the applicant must have had two years of clinical experience before beginning the internship.

 Please complete the attached application, verification of analytic hours, obtain three personal references and have them send letters directly to the Institute.